-In 2004 Babujee [137] and [138] introduced the notion of bimagic labeling in which there exist two constants k_1 and k_2 such that the sums involved in a specified type of magic labeling is k_1 or k_2 .
+In 2004 Baskar Babujee [300] and [301] introduced the notion of vertex-bimagic labeling in which there exist two constants k_1 and k_2 such that the sums involved in a specified type of magic labeling is k_1 or k_2 .
 Thus a vertex-bimagic total labeling with bimagic constants k_1 and k_2 is the same as a vertex-magic total labeling except for each vertex v the sum of the label of v and all edges adjacent to v may be k_1 or k_2 .
+Murugesan and Senthil Amutha [1433] proved that the bistar $B{n,n}$ is vertex-bimagic total labeling for n > 2.
+An edge bimagic total labeling edge bimagic total of a graph G(V, E) with p vertices and q edges is a bijection f from the set of vertices and edges to such that for every edge $uv \in E$, f(u) + f(uv) + f(v) is one of two oconstants k_1 or k_2 , independent of the choice of the edge.
 A bimagic labeling is of interest for graphs that do not have a magic labeling of a particular type.
 Bimagic labelings for which the number of sums equal to k_1 and the number of sums equal to k_2 differ by at most 1 are called equitable.
 When all sums except one are the same the labeling is called almost magic.
-Although the wheel W_n does not have an edge-magic total labeling when when $n \equiv 3 \pmod{4}$, Marr, Phillips and Wallis [1166] showed that these wheels have both equitable bimagic and almost magic labelings.
+Although the wheel W_n does not have an edge-magic total labeling when when $n \equiv 3 \pmod{4}$, Marr, Phillips and Wallis [1363] showed that these wheels have both equitable bimagic and almost magic labelings.
 They also show that whereas nK_2 has an edge-magic total labeling if and only if n is odd, nK_2 has an edge-bimagic total labeling when n is even and although even cycles do not have super edge-magic total labelings all cycles have super edge-bimagic total labelings.
 They conjecture that there is a constant N such that K_n has a edge-bimagic total labeling if and only if n is at most N. They show that such an N must be at least 8.
 They also prove that if G has an edge-magic total labeling then 2G has an edge-bimagic total equitable labeling.
+Amara Jothi, David, and Baskar Babujee [117] provide edge-bimagic labelings for switching of paths, cycles, stars, crowns and helms.
+They also examine whether operations on edge magic graphs results in edge bimagic graphs or not.